locka99/opcua/docs/README.md

 ## Client

-The client shall provide synchronous and asynchronous calls corresponding to the functionality of the server.
-It will also support these additional calls.
+The client is mostly synchronous - i.e. you call a function and wait for the response.
+Under the covers, the call is sent asynchronously and the call waits a period of time for the response to appear.

+The only exception at present is for publish responses for monitored items which arrive asynchronously via the callback.

+The client has an API that corresponds to the current server supported profile, i.e. look above at the server services and there will be calls analogous to these for the client.
+Potentially the client could support other services so it could be used to call other OPC UA implementation.

+In addition to the server services above, the following are also supported.

-* FindServers - to discover servers from a discovery server
+* FindServers - when connected to a discovery server and find other servers
-* RegisterServer - servers that want to register with a discovery server use this client side API to do so
+* RegisterServer - when connected to a discovery server, to register a server

 ## Configuration